Skip to content

 The Simple Joy of Fried Bread

-Fried bread is one of those comforting foods that feels nostalgic, satisfying and incredibly simple to make.
-Whether you remember it from hearty breakfasts, camping trips or quick after-school snacks, fried bread delivers flavour far beyond the limited ingredients it uses.
-All you really need is bread, heat and fat — and of course, a good frying pan.
+Fried bread is one of those comforting classics that feels nostalgic, satisfying, and incredibly easy to make.
+Whether you remember it from hearty breakfasts, camping trips, or quick snacks, fried bread delivers big flavour using just a few basic ingredients — bread, heat, and fat — plus a reliable frying pan.

 What You Need to Make Fried Bread

-• Butter, oil or a mix of both
+• Butter, oil, or a combination of both

-• Optional: garlic, herbs, savoury spices or sugar for sweet variations
+• Optional extras: garlic, herbs, spices, or sugar for sweet versions

-• Step 1: Preheat the frying pan over medium heat.
-Too hot, and the bread burns before it crisps; too low, and the bread becomes greasy.
+• Step 1: Preheat your frying pan over medium heat.

-• Step 2: Add butter, oil or both.
-Allow it to melt and coat the surface evenly.
+• Step 2: Add butter, oil, or both and let it coat the pan.

-• Step 3: Place the bread slice in the pan.
-Press gently to help even browning.
+• Step 3: Place the bread into the pan and press gently.

-• Step 4: Cook for 2–3 minutes until the underside becomes golden brown.
+• Step 4: Cook for 2–3 minutes until golden underneath.

 • Step 5: Flip and cook the other side for another 2–3 minutes.